ShaunakSen/node_examples/readme.txt

 Now what made HTTP so successful was hyperlinks. u click on a link to get another resource

 REST does something similar as:
-1. URI (Uniform Resource Identifier) simar to URL
+1. URI (Uniform Resource Identifier) similar to URL
 2. Uses HTTP Protocol
 3. Make a request -> Receive response -> Display response